 Unusual?
 Not in Haiti.
 Such spontaneous combustion is exactly how the Church of the Nazarene has grown there.
 On Haiti's parched mountainsides where little else seems to grow, Nazarene churches have sprouted and flourished.
 Big churches.
 Little churches.
 Medium-sized churches.
 City churches.
 Village churches.
 Country churches.
 Churches with nice buildings.
 Churches that for 25 years have had only a brush arbor Nazarene churches: more than 450 of them in all.

 Coupled with this explosive church planting is an aggressive evangelistic program involving all churches, both old and new.
-In fact, not too long ago Haitian Nazarene pastors baptized nearly 3,000 people on one Sunday.
+In fact, a few years ago, Nazarene pastors all across Haiti baptized a total of nearly 3,000 people on one Sunday.
 That's a story reminiscent of the Day of Pentecost.

 What ignites these fires of evangelism and church planting?
 Why is the Church of the Nazarene spreading so explosively in Haiti?
 How has it been able to sustain such growth over a prolonged period?